hashkat/hashkat/docs/keywords.md

 humourous: 1.0

-From above you can see that all of the weights are the same and therefore there would be the same amount of each tweet type for EntityType1.
+From above you can see that all of the weights are the same and therefore there would be the same amount of each tweet type for AgentType1.

 ####followback_probability
-**(type: double)** This determines the probability that the entity type will follow another entity back using the use flawed followback method.
+**(type: double)** This determines the probability that the agent type will follow another agent back using the use flawed followback method.

 ####hashtag_follow_options
-**(type: n/a)** When entities tweet in the network, they can also attach hashtags to their tweets.
+**(type: n/a)** When agents tweet in the network, they can also attach hashtags to their tweets.
 When they do attach hashtags, they are binned according to their ideology and region.
-If another entity searches for a hashtag based on their characteristics, they can follow entities with a specific ideology or location.
-They can either follow entities that have the same ideology and region as them or just ideology and different region.
+If another agent searches for a hashtag based on their characteristics, they can follow agents with a specific ideology or location.
+They can either follow agents that have the same ideology and region as them or just ideology and different region.
 An example of these options is below:

-entities:
+agents:

--name: EntityType1
+-name: AgentType1

 hashtag follow options: